|

 Rocket Dollar Better Business Bureau Rating

 Rocket Dollar has a profile at the Better Business Bureau.
 Here, we see a grade of A+, the highest possible grade.
-And just in case that’s not good enough for you, Rocket Dollar is also BBB accredited.
-This certification means that Rocket has passed through several rigorous standards with the business watchdog.
-These criterions include the ability to:
+Rocket Dollar is not BBB accredited, however.

-That’s quite a list; it verifies that Rocket Dollar’s customers are in good hands.
-Although there are no actual reviews on BBB’s profile for the company, there are no complaints, either.
+Although there are no actual reviews on BBB’s profile for the company, there are two complaints listed over the last three years.

 Rocket Dollar Review Judgment